How do I know when and where to catch Metro?

 Priority seating for elderly or handicapped persons is located in the front of the bus and designated by a decal posted in the windows directly adjacent to the seats.
 Is these seats are occupied, most passengers are willing to move when asked.

 If a disability prevents you from traveling on a bus, Metro operates MOBY, an ADA certified complementary paratransit curb-to-curb van service.
-Here is information on MOBY and the ADA application form ..
+Here is information on MOBY, and here is the ADA application form.

 How do I know I am boarding the correct bus?

 The destination and route number are displayed on digital signs located above the windshield and to the left of the front door.
-If the route number on the bus matches the number printed on your schedule and the bus stop sign, hail your bus!
+Newer buses have the route number on the rear.
+If the route number on the bus matches the number printed on your schedule, hail your bus!

 How much does it cost to ride Metro?